-," a Danish project that evaluated the connection between concentration, diet and exercise.
-Researchers looked at nearly 20,000 Danish kids between the ages of 5 and 19 and found that those who cycled or walked to school performed significantly better on tasks demanding concentration (ie: solving puzzles) at school than their peers who were driven to school.
+According to the results of one Danish study, for example, kids who bike or walk to school have better concentration throughout the school day than their peers who drive or use public transportation.
+The study was part of "Mass Experiment," a project that evaluated the connection between diet and exercise and a child's power of concentration.
+Researchers looked at nearly 20,000 Danish kids between the ages of 5 and 19 and found that those who cycled or walked to school performed significantly better on school tasks demanding concentration (like solving puzzles) than their peers who were driven to school.
 What's more, the effects of the enhanced concentration lasted for up to four hours after they took a seat at their desks.